Apllify/AriaParser/README.md

 # AriaParser
 Parser for the ARIA representation of NOE experiment results

+All experiment (./data) files courtesy of : http://aria.pasteur.fr/